-How to configure load balancer in Azure Kubernetes Service ?
+To configure a load balancer in Azure Kubernetes Service

 apiVersion: v1